-Term Definition Partner declaration A declaration from each partner on the template provided on business.gov.au .
+Term Definition Minister The Commonwealth Minister for Industry and Science.
+Partner A person or body that provides support (cash contributions or in-kind contributions) and contributes to the success of the CRC-P. Partner declaration A declaration from each partner on the template provided on business.gov.au .
 It is a declaration of intent to participate in the proposed CRC-P should the application be successful.
 It does not create any binding legal obligation on the partner, nor does it create a binding legal relationship between the signatory and the other partners or the Commonwealth.
-In signing the declaration, the partner organisation affirms the truth and accuracy of the information provided and acknowledges the obligations on partners in the CRC-P. Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
-Program Delegate A DISER General Manager within the department with responsibility for the program.
+In signing the declaration, the partner organisation affirms the truth and accuracy of the information provided and acknowledges the obligations on partners in the CRC-P. Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Program Delegate A DISR general manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
 Research organisation All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth); corporate Commonwealth entities, and State and Territory business enterprises which undertake publicly funded research and Medical Research Institutes.
 For the purposes of eligibility in these guidelines, CRCs are not considered research organisations.

-Security Measures taken to protect something, including governance, physical, information and personnel arrangements (e.g. vetting, access and planning).
+Term Definition Security Measures taken to protect something, including governance, physical, information and personnel arrangements (e.g. vetting, access and planning).
 These may sometimes extend to protecting something of national security interest, such as advanced or dual-use technologies (where national security issues are identified they should be reported to the department as soon as possible).
 Small and Medium Enterprises (SMEs) Firms or industry which employ up to 200 staff.

-Term Definition Trading activity The activity of providing or intending to provide goods or services for payment.
+Trading activity The activity of providing or intending to provide goods or services for payment.